mpwalsh8/wpgform/readme.txt

 * __unitethemehack__:  Off by default, this attribute should be enabled, `unitethemehack='on'`, when using the [Unite theme from Paralleus](http://themeforest.net/item/unite-wordpress-business-magazine-theme/90959).
 The Unite theme manipulates the submit button(s) on a page, the result of which is a button that prevents the Google form from being submitted.
 Turning this attribute on enables a hack which inserts *class="noStyle"* to all submit buttons, preventing Unite from mucking with them.
 * __validation__:  Off by default, this attribute can be enabled, `validation='on'`, to add jQuery based form validation support using the [jQuery Validate Plugin](http://bassistance.de/jquery-plugins/jquery-plugin-validation/).
 Enabling this optional attribute will allow inline checking without form submission to Google (which also does checking for required fields).
 Error messages can be styled using the *gform-error* CSS class.
 * __captcha__:  Off by default, this attribute can be enabled, `captcha='on'`, to add a simple math based [CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA) to the Google Form.
 The CAPTCHA only appears for the final submit on multi-page forms.
 The CAPTCHA error message can be styled using the *gform-error* CSS class.
+* __columns__:  The number of columns the form should be split into.
+By default the form appears in a single column the same way it is designed in Google Docs.

-`[gform form='https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0' confirm='http://www.example.com/thankyou/' style='ajax' class='mygform' legal='off' prefix='mygform-' br='on' title='on' maph1h2='on' email='on' spreadsheet='https://docs.google.com/spreadsheet/ccc?key=0AgBHWDGsX0PUdE56R1ZldXo4a0N3VTNMNEpSemdGV3c' unitethemehack='off' validation='on' captcha='on']`
+`[gform form='https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0' confirm='http://www.example.com/thankyou/' style='ajax' class='mygform' legal='off' prefix='mygform-' br='on' title='on' maph1h2='on' email='on' spreadsheet='https://docs.google.com/spreadsheet/ccc?key=0AgBHWDGsX0PUdE56R1ZldXo4a0N3VTNMNEpSemdGV3c' unitethemehack='off' validation='on' captcha='on' columns='1']`

 == Frequently Asked Questions ==